HMRC will publish details of deliberate tax defaulters, these are people who’ve received penalties either for:

 However, their information will not be published if the person earns the maximum reduction of the penalties by fully disclosing details of the defaults.

 HMRC will publish enough information to identify the:

 penalties imposed for their deliberate defaults

 amount of tax on which those penalties are based

 We publish this information once these penalties are final.
 A penalty becomes final on either the:

-day after the end of the appeal period if the person doesn’t make an appeal
+day after the end of the appeal period if the person does not make an appeal

 date when an appeal is finally determined